Campo Elías Municipality: Demographics

 The Campo Elías Municipality, according to a 2007 population estimate by the National Institute of Statistics of Venezuela, has a population of 100,192 (up from 84,476 in 2000).
 This amounts to 11.9% of the state's population.
 The municipality's population density is 164.5 PD/sqkm.

 Government

-The mayor of the Campo Elías Municipality is Jesús Antonio Abreu Uzcátegui, re-elected on October 31, 2004 with 61% of the vote.
+The mayor of the Campo Elías Municipality is Jesús Alberto Rodríguez Velázquez (Toto), elected on July 27, 2025 with 87% of the vote.
 The municipality is divided into seven parishes; Fernández Peña, Matriz, Montalbán, Acequias, Jají, La Mesa, and San José del Sur.